Borregos Salvajes Monterrey football: The Return

-In 1992 the squad improved their record (8–1) and although they had a bad performance when losing to the Aguilas Blancas, won the privilege of being considered the best team in Mexico.
+In 1992 the squad improved their record (8–1) and although they had a bad performance when losing to the Águilas Blancas, won the privilege of being considered the best team in Mexico.
 In 1993, after a delay, the Borregos hosted a Final game of the ONEFA.
-The Borregos Salvajes won against the Aguilas Blancas with a score of 20–13, closing with this one the celebrations of the Fiftieth Anniversary of the ITESM.
+The Borregos Salvajes beat the Águilas Blancas with a score of 20–13, closing with this one the celebrations of the 50th Anniversary of ITESM.

-In 1994, before the expectation of and a doubt of others, one stays in the top and it obtained the second championship, this time against the Aztecas of the University of the Américas playing as a visitor and winning by a score of 17–10.
-In 1995 it reached the semifinals but it lost to the Aztecs.
-In 1996 at the Estadio Tecnológico de Monterrey crowded at its maximum capacity, the Borregos again reached the final game with the Aztecs of the UDLAP.
+In 1994, before the expectation of and a doubt of others, one stays in the top and it obtained the second championship, this time against the Aztecas UDLAP playing as a visitor and winning by a score of 17–10.
+In 1995 it reached the semifinals but it lost to the Aztecas.
+In 1996 at the Estadio Tecnológico de Monterrey crowded at its maximum capacity, the Borregos again reached the final game with the Aztecs UDLAP.
 The squad stayed as runner-up after falling with a score of 6–3, after finishing the regular season without a defeat.
 In 1997 the team was again runner-up.
 In 1998 it earned the championship, defeating the Aztecs of the UDLAP by a score of 20–17 at the Estadio Tecnológico de Monterrey crowded with 33,155 fans, in a game at noon on Saturday.

 In 1999, the Borregos Salvajes obtained a second championship when defeating again the Aztecs of the UDLA by score of 38–25, this time the game was celebrated on the field nicknamed the Temple of the Pain in Cholula, Puebla.
 In the 2000, the squad arrived at the final game but this time in front of its brothers of the Campus Estado de Mexico, and fell by a score of 38–28, in a game that was celebrated at the "Plastic Corral" Stadium in the State of Mexico.